jbirddog/blue/README.md

    1. opNI[ ]op
    1. opB[ ]op
    1. opBI[ ]op
-1. Print error messages to disambiguate exit status
 1. Move compile/interpret etc logic to interpreter.inc
+   1. The interpret/compile code needs to be cleaned up
 1. Dockerize and get a CI job that runs ./build.sh
 1. Write a bs0->blang (gnalb) decompiler by overwriting opcode map and opcode handler
 1. Add bytecode opcodes for litb, etc
-1. Make non leaf opcodes bytecode only ( [ ] )
-1. The interpret/compile code needs to be cleaned up
 1. Add if-else as bytecode op
-1. Rename op_compile/op_interpret to op_compile_begin, op_compile_end
+1. Print error messages to disambiguate exit status